frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/ascii-picture.rst

    # (left, upper, right, lower)
    im.crop((500, 100, 1500, 1100))

-We want a (single) intesity value per image segment.
+We want a (single) intensity value per image segment.
 In a color image we have three values per pixel: red, green and blue.
-A first step would be to convert the image to a grayscale image.
-This can be easily achieved by computing average of the three color channels per pixel.
+A first step would be to convert the image to a gray scale image.
+There are many ways to do this, but I decided to use the average intensity of the three color channels.

 .. code-block:: python

    # convert to grayscale
    im = im.convert("L")

-Then, I normalized the grayscale image to use the full range 0-255 to maximize the contrast between segments.2
+Then, I normalized the gray scale image to use the full range 0-255 to maximize the contrast between segments.

 .. code-block:: python